McConnell sets steals mark, Pacers rally past Cavs 114-111

 CLEVELAND (AP) — T.J.
 McConnell set an NBA record with nine steals in the first half and posted his second career triple-double with 16 points, 13 assists and a franchise-best 10 steals, leading the Indiana Pacers to a 114-111 victory over the Cleveland Cavaliers on Wednesday night.

-McConnell also went 8 of 8 from the field in 36 minutes off the bench as Indiana rallied from a 19-point deficit in the third quarter and snapped Cleveland’s four-game winning streak.
-Malcolm Brogdon scored 27 points for the Pacers, who snapped a four-game skid.
+McConnell also went 8 of 8 from the field in 36 minutes off the bench as Indiana rallied from a 19-point deficit in the third quarter to end its four-game losing streak.
+Malcolm Brogdon scored 29 points and Domantas Sabonis had 18 points for the Pacers.

+“That’s as good of an all-around game from T.J. as you’re going to see in the NBA with the multiple ways he affected it,” Brogdon said.
+“He’s the ultimate teammate, as well, so we were all very happy for him.”

 The NBA record of 11 steals in a game is shared by New Jersey’s Kendall Gill on April 3, 1999, against Miami, and San Antonio’s Larry Kenon on Dec.
 26, 1976, at Kansas City.

-McConnell’s previous career best was six steaks on two occasions, the last on Feb.
+McConnell’s previous career best was six steals on two occasions, the last on Feb.
 12, 2018, against New York, when he had his first triple-double with 10 points, 10 rebounds and 11 assists.
-The sixth-year pro entered the game second in the league in steals with 1.73 per game.
+The sixth-year pro leads the league in steals with 2.0 per game.

+“The guys showered me with water after the game, but I don’t remember much about it because it was so cold,” McConnell said, laughing.
+“It was not enjoyable, but it was enjoyable at the same time, if that makes any sense.”

-Collin Sexton had 32 points, 10 assists and three steals, and Jarrett Allen had 17 points and 11 rebounds for the Cavaliers, who committed 26 turnovers.
-Cleveland held an 81-62 lead with 6:07 left in the third quarter, but the Pacers answered with a 34-11 run over the next 11 1/2 minutes.
+Collin Sexton had 32 points, 10 assists and three steals, and Jarrett Allen had 17 points and 11 rebounds for the Cavaliers, who committed 26 turnovers and had their four-game winning streak snapped.
+They held an 81-62 lead midway through the third.

-Indiana went in front for good at 108-106 on a 3-pointer by Justin Holiday with 1:18 remaining.
-After Dylan Windler made a layup to pull the Cavaliers within 112-111, Malcolm Brogdon made two free throws with one second left and Cleveland was unable to get off a potential game-tying shot.
+Indiana went up for good at 108-106 on a 3-pointer by Justin Holiday with 1:18 left.
+After a Dylan Windler layup pulled Cleveland within 112-111, Brogdon made two free throws with one second left and the Cavaliers were unable to get off a potential game-tying shot.

+“This was very, very big for us and a really impressive game by T.J.,” Indiana coach Nate Bjorkgren said.
+“You’re always going to get the effort from him at both ends.
+He’s got that look in his eye every night.”

-Indiana stole the ball on six straight Cleveland possessions in the first — five by McConnell – and scored 11 consecutive points.
-McConnell also had three assists in the 100-second surge.
+Indiana stole the ball on six straight Cleveland possessions in the first period — five by McConnell — and rattled off 11 consecutive points.
+The Pacers scored 35 points off turnovers, more than offsetting their first half total of five rebounds.

-Cleveland carried a 61-51 lead into the half thanks to 14 points and 10 assists by Sexton and 13 points from Allen.
-The Cavaliers outrebounded Indiana 26-5, with Allen grabbing six.
+“McConnell earned it, he earned it tonight,” Cavaliers coach J.B.
+Bickerstaff said.
+“He’s a pest all the time.
+He’s super competitive all the time.”

+Cleveland point guard Darius Garland scored 16 points in 19 minutes before exiting with a strained left groin.

-Sexton became the first Cleveland player with 10 assists in the opening half since LeBron James on Feb.
+Sexton had 14 points and 10 assists at halftime and became the first Cavaliers player to have double-digit assists in the opening half since LeBron James on Feb.
 6, 2017, at Washington.
-The last Cavaliers player with a point-assist double-double in a half was James on Feb.
-7, 2018, against Minnesota.

 TIP-INS